 Ms. Killiktee (interpretation): Thank you, Mr. Speaker.
 I also thank you for that response.
-It is very interesting and I understand that the district education authorities in the communities will also review and decide to roll it out in their classes or not.
+It is very interesting and I understand that the district education authorities in the communities will also review and decide whether or not to go forward with it in their schools.
 That is how I understood the answer.

-To add, Mr. Speaker, I support the concept of full-day kindergarten classes.
-The more education that we can provide to our children in their early days of schooling, I recognize in our communities, for our children, our youth, and adults, will benefit them later on.
+To add, Mr. Speaker, I support the concept of full-day kindergarten.
+I recognize that the more we can provide to our children in the early days of their education in our communities, it will benefit our children, youth, and adults later on.